Beat Street (album)

 Beat Street is the sixth studio album by Canadian rock band Prism, released in July 1983 by Capitol Records, two years after Prism's successful studio album, Small Change (1981).
 It was the last of two Prism studio albums featuring lead vocalist Henry Small, who had replaced Ron Tabak after his forced departure in 1981.
 It features high-profile guest backing vocalists, including the Eagles' Timothy B. Schmit, Toto's Bobby Kimball and Chicago's Bill Champlin.
 The album is notably the band's first album not to feature their guitarist and founding member Lindsay Mitchell.
 The album was their last recording of original material until they officially reformed in 1987–88.
 In that line-up of the band, Small was replaced by Darcy Deutsch.

 Beat Street is more of a solo album by Henry Small than a Prism album as it features no other members of the band apart from guitarist Paul Warren, and it relies heavily on session musicians.
 The album was the last recording of original material under Prism's name until they officially reformed in 1987–88.
 They reformed without Small who was working on Who bassist John Entwistle's solo album The Rock which featured Small singing the lead vocals on all of its eleven tracks.

-"Beat Street" was received negatively by the majority of music critics and it was also a commercial disappointment; failing to reach the Billboard Top 200 and peaked outside the chart at #202.
+Beat Street was received negatively by the majority of music critics and it was also a commercial disappointment; failing to reach the Billboard Top 200 and peaked outside the chart at No. 202.
 However, Prism found some success with the single "I Don't Want to Want You Anymore."
 This single received quite a lot of radio airplay and peaked at No. 37 on the Mainstream Rock Tracks chart, Prism's last single (to date) to do so.
-Beat Street also peaked at #90 on the Canadian Top Albums chart (RPM).
+Beat Street also peaked at No. 90 on the Canadian Top Albums chart (RPM).

 The album was re-issued in January 2009 on Renaissance in the United States as a digitally remastered CD, featuring rare bonus content.
 The reissue comprised 18-tracks.
 It included the original album digitally remastered from the original 1/2" mix tapes; alongside five outtakes, and four alternate versions of the songs featured on the album.